abisop/nuttx-docs/en/components/drivers/special/syslog.md

 `drivers/syslog/syslog_channel.c`.
 The initial SYSLOG capability is determined by the selected SYSLOG channel:

 -   *In-Memory Buffer (RAMLOG)*.
 Full SYSLOG capability as available at reset.
 -   *Serial Console*.
 If the serial implementation provides the low-level character output function `up_putc()`, then that low level serial output is available as soon as the serial device has been configured.
 -   For all other SYSLOG channels, all SYSLOG output goes to the bit- bucket until the SYSLOG channel device has been initialized.

-The syslog channel device is initialized when the bring-up logic calls :c`syslog_initialize()`.
+The syslog channel device is initialized when the bring-up logic calls :c`syslog_initialize()`{.interpreted-text role="func"}.

 Different types of SYSLOG devices have different OS initialization requirements.
 Some are available immediately at reset, some are